Project Category and Options

 Select this option if you are going to develop for Java ME.

-Specify an SDK
+Project SDK Specify an SDK for your project.

-If the necessary SDK is already defined in IntelliJ IDEA, select it from the list.
 Otherwise, click New and, in the dialog that opens, select the installation folder of the desired Java ME SDK.
-(By this time, the corresponding SDK must already be installed on your computer.) |
+(By this time, the corresponding SDK must already be installed on your computer.)

-SQL Support | Select the check box to enable SQL support.
-Select the SQL dialect to be used by default from the list. |
+SQL Support Select the check box to enable SQL support.
+Select the SQL dialect to be used by default from the list.

 Android